 The District Collaboration/Distance Learning Day scheduled for Friday, February 28 is canceled.
 February 28 will be a normal school day with in-person instruction for all students.
 This decision was made due to the extended period of distance learning this week in addition to a higher-than-expected number of days out of school since the start of the new semester.
 JPS understands and acknowledges the need for students to be at school, learning in classrooms as much as possible before Spring Break begins on March 13.
 Shifting Friday, February 28 to an in-person learning day will not extend the school year or change the instructional calendar.
 Plan on all school sites being open on Friday, February 28 with regular transportation routes, meal service in cafeterias, and before and after care provided during normal hours.
 The final District Collaboration/Distance Learning Day of the 2024-25 school year is scheduled for Friday, April 18.

-28 days ago, Jenks Public Schools
+about 2 months ago, Jenks Public Schools

 Maroon graphic that states Jenks Public Schools is open for in-person learning Friday, february 28